mavlink/mavlink-devguide/en/services/parameter.md

    - Components with no parameters should ignore the request.
 1. GCS starts timeout after each `PARAM_VALUE` message in order to detect when parameters are no longer being sent (that the operation has completed).

-The GCS/API accumulates received parameters for each component and can determine if any are missing/not received (`PARAM_VALUE` contains total number of params and index of current param).
+The GCS/API may accumulate the received parameters for each component and can determine if any are missing/not received (`PARAM_VALUE` contains the total number of params and index of current param).

 **Handling of missing params is GCS-dependent.**
 *QGroundControl*, for example, [individually requests](#read_single) each missing parameter by index (using [PARAM_REQUEST_READ](../messages/common.md#PARAM_REQUEST_READ) as shown below):